rstudio/keras3/man-src/k_one_hot/3-rendered.md

 #        [0.
 0. 1.
 0.]
 #        [1.
 0. 0.
 0.]], shape=(4, 4), dtype=float32)
 ```

+@returns
+Integer tensor: One-hot encoded tensor with the same shape as `x`
+except for the specified `axis` dimension, which will have
+a length of `num_classes`.
+The dtype of the output tensor
+is determined by `dtype` or the default data type of the backend.

 @param x Integer tensor to be encoded.
 The shape can be
     arbitrary, but the dtype should be integer.